erik78se/tutorial-elk-stack/getting-started-with-elk.md

 ```

 ## Decide on files to monitor
-The filebeat charm can be configured to monitor any files.
-Lets decide to monitor the file: '/home/ubuntu/mylogfile.log'
+The [filebeat] charm can be configured to monitor any file.
+Lets change the default config and monitor the file: '/home/ubuntu/mylogfile.log'

 ```
-juju config filebeat logfile="/home/ubuntu/mylogfile.log"
+juju config filebeat logpath="/home/ubuntu/mylogfile.log"
 ```

-Now, lets echo some values to the file:
+Now, lets write some log messages to the file:

 ```
-echo "HELLO WORLD" >> /home/ubuntu/mylogfile.log
+echo "HELLO WORLD OF LOGS" >> /home/ubuntu/mylogfile.log
 ```

 ## Add the new index to kibana
-To see the logs coming in from filebeat (your logfile), add another index in kibana and you are all set.
+To see the logs coming in from filebeat (your logfile), add another index (filebeat-) in kibana and you are all set.

 Amazing job!
 You are now an ELK wizard.

 # Contributors
- - anyone that contributes should be attributed
+@xinue mao

 [Erik Lönroth]: http://eriklonroth.wordpress.com
 [Xinyue Mao]: http://awesome